Refrigeration: Meat packing and trade

 Prior to 1882, the South Island of New Zealand had been experimenting with sowing grass and crossbreeding sheep, which immediately gave their farmers economic potential in the exportation of meat.
 In 1882, the first successful shipment of sheep carcasses was sent from Port Chalmers in Dunedin, New Zealand, to London.
 By the 1890s, the frozen meat trade became increasingly more profitable in New Zealand, especially in Canterbury, where 50% of exported sheep carcasses came from in 1900.
-It wasn't long before Canterbury meat was known for the highest quality, creating a demand for New Zealand meat around the world.
+It was not long before Canterbury meat was known for the highest quality, creating a demand for New Zealand meat around the world.
 In order to meet this new demand, the farmers improved their feed so sheep could be ready for the slaughter in only seven months.
 This new method of shipping led to an economic boom in New Zealand by the mid 1890s.

 In the United States, the Meat Inspection Act of 1891 was put in place in the United States because local butchers felt the refrigerated railcar system was unwholesome.
 When meat packing began to take off, consumers became nervous about the quality of the meat for consumption.
 Upton Sinclair's 1906 novel The Jungle brought negative attention to the meat packing industry, by drawing to light unsanitary working conditions and processing of diseased animals.
 The book caught the attention of President Theodore Roosevelt, and the 1906 Meat Inspection Act was put into place as an amendment to the Meat Inspection Act of 1891.
 This new act focused on the quality of the meat and environment it is processed in.